Ripley's Inferno: Deep Down, You Should Love ALIEN3

 Clemens, however, is an intelligent, competent, and secular lost soul who made a serious mistake in life which matter-of-factly stated in the film as an icy, but pain-laced, monologue delivered mere moments before his exeunt.
 Clemens has paid his dues and is resigned to his station.

 The first half of Alien3 plays as an unconventional professional courtship of trust between Ripley and Clemens as they investigate the dangers of alien on the prowl.
 But, in the spirit of this movie, just after we hit the point where things are going good, the film makes the gutsy move of violently removing him from the equation.
 And his removal gives way to perhaps the most lasting image of this film, and that is the alien brandishing its teeth and dripping saliva mere millimeters from Ripley's shaven head.

 COMPUTER RECORDING: "This is Ripley, last survivor of the Nostromo, signing off. "

 Oft times, a great movie does not actually give its audience what it wants.
-It takes expectations, especially when considering franchises, and tries to stretch things into something vastly different.
-James Cameron certainly accomplished that with Aliens, and I believe, David Fincher, Terry Rawlings and Vincent Ward (the curious story of his original vision of a Wooden Monastary floating in Space nothwithstanding) accomplished this despite their friction with the Fox executives during production.
-Alien3 asks that you will swallow its poison and wallow in the last outpost (purgatory if you will) before heaven and hell where even victory results in the final text of the film: "things will be closed down and sold off for scrap."
-It is the only film in the franchise without a conventionally 'happy' ending and it is all the better for it.
+It takes expectations, particularly considering big franchises, and tries to stretch things into something vastly different.
+James Cameron certainly accomplished that with Aliens, and I believe, David Fincher, Terry Rawlings and Vincent Ward (the curious story of his original vision of a Wooden Monastary floating in Space being the genesis a quite different final film) accomplished this despite frictions and fallings-out with the Fox executives during production.
+Alien3 asks that you will swallow its poison and wallow in the last outpost (purgatory if you will) before heaven and hell where even victory results in, as per the final text of the film "things will be closed down and sold off for scrap."
+It is the only film in the series without a conventional, happy, ending and it is all the better for it.